 safes, and other accessories.
 Collegiate Bed Loft Company, Inc. is the only allowed and approved loft that can be used at the university.
 To order, go to the Collegiate Bed Loft web site at: http://www.cblorder.com/magento/ to order items from the company.

 NOTE: Bed loft availability is limited and does run out.
-It is important to order your bed loft as early as possible after receiving your assignment e-mail in June.
-The Residence Life Office does not guarantee availability of lofts from the approved company.
-For those residents who apply late and do not receive an assignment until a later time, please understand that there may be no lofts available.
+It is important to order your bed loft as early as possible and the Residence Life Office does not guarantee availability of lofts from the approved company.
 Collegiate Bed Lofts is the only company that is allowed to lease lofts to our students and students cannot build or bring in another loft.

 The residence halls are closed during the academic year for Thanksgiving, Christmas, and Spring Break.
 Students who must remain in Belton during the holiday periods must gain